Ikabot-Collective/ikabot/README.md

 **If you are concerned about privacy, set up your own bot, so that only you have the bot's token**

-#### Proxy

-To make Ikabot use a proxy simply open the config.py file which is located in the ikabot directory and change the following lines:

-`proxy = False` to `proxy = True`
-`https_proxy = "socks5://127.0.0.1:9050"` to `https_proxy = "https://{Your proxy server IP}:{Your proxy server port}"`

-Make sure that your proxy has HTTPS enabled.

-**Bare in mind that if another user is using the same proxy, you will have the same IP and you might get banned**

 #### Automation with Expect